-1 The group falls firmly within the membership structures defined by the applicant and has submitted a letter of support.
-2 The Panel acknowledges that an exhaustive review of all proposed community member organizations is not possible categories.
+3 While an exhaustive review of such organizations is impossible, the Panel's representative survey included member organizations catering exclusively to amateur musicians, defined in some cases as individuals with an interest in music categories.
 The application does not refer to professional or amateur musicians specifically, but rather refers to "music creators", which would include both types of musicians.
 The Panel reviewed the websites and other publicly available information for a number of organizations that specifically cater to amateur musicians4.
 These member organizations do not (a) demonstrate cohesion with other organizations for amateur musicians, nor do they (b) demonstrate cohesion with music industry professionals.
 The Panel's review found that: